RELATES TO: KRS Chapter 211

 (9) Notice when fluoride is interrupted.
 The owner or operator of the water plant shall immediately notify the cabinet of any interruption to the addition of fluoride to the water supply.

-Section 4.
+Section 5.
 Procedure for Obtaining Approval.
-A system shall submit, in support of an application for approval, the following:
+A system shall submit to the cabinet:

 (1) Detailed plans showing the method and point of application of fluoride and storage facilities for stock chemicals;